Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 4. Restart the Alfresco server.

-### Uninstalling Outlook Client
+### Uninstall Outlook Client

 Learn how to uninstall the Alfresco Outlook Client.

 >**Note:** You can uninstall the Outlook client from your Microsoft Windows machines.
 Using the standard **Programs > Uninstall Program** feature in Windows.
 Look for **Alfresco Outlook Client** and uninstall it.

-There are two different ways to uninstalling the Alfresco Outlook Client for enterprise installations:
+There are two different ways to uninstall the Alfresco Outlook Client for enterprise installations:

 1. Use the original `.msi` file to uninstall the client by running a single command.